dbdimitrov/BingleSeq/README.md

 Single cell data - Cell Ranger 10x Genomics public dataset looking at filtered data of 2700 PBMCs [10x Genomics link](https://support.10xgenomics.com/single-cell-multiome-atac-gex/datasets/1.0.0/pbmc_unsorted_3k)

-## Footprint Analysis
-As of v0.3.6 BingleSeq features Footprint analysis with viper and regulons from DoRothEA.
-Bulk RNA-Seq code was modified from saezlab/transcriptutorial (credit goes to saezlab members..).
-Description to be extended.

 ## Built With